sadaftaneemy-lang/2-Day-Workshop-on-VLSI-Design-flow-ChipXpert-/README.md

 # 2-Day-Workshop-on-VLSI-Design-flow-RTL-To-GDS-ChipXpert-
-The objective of the workshop is
+The objective of this repository is to showcase the RTL to GDSII design flow learned during the workshop using Questasim for simulation and verification.
+This repository demonstrates the implementation and understanding of various VLSI design stages including RTL design, simulation, synthesis concepts, and physical design flow involved in ASIC development.

 ## What is Conductor ?
 A conductor is a material that allows electric current (flow of electrons) to pass through it easily because it has a large number of free electrons.